CladernyJorn/VLM4VLA/README.md

 ```

 To ensure compatibility between the libraries required for inference and those needed for testing, we recommend first installing the libraries required for the inference VLM as described in Step 1, and then installing the libraries needed for each test environment separately.
 To maintain compatibility, we suggest using Python 3.8–3.10 in the CALVIN and LIBERO environment (versions higher than 3.8 on CALVIN may require minor modifications to certain libraries), and Python 3.10 for the Simpler.
-Overall, we suggest using python3.10 for both training and evaluation.
+Overall, we suggest using Python 3.10 for both training and evaluation.